Voxel-Fox-Ltd/Novus/README.rst

    :alt: PyPI supported Python versions

 A modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.

+A full fork of Rapptz's Discord.py library, with new features added on top.

 Key Features
 -------------